Lesser Black-backed Gull Larus fuscus

 However, a proviso re suspended moult in the other races must be kept in mind, even when consulting this reference.

-The old perception that nominate fuscus could be identified on the basis of very black upperparts is now known to be false, as some intermedius can appear just as dark in the field.
+The old perception that nominate fuscus could be identified on the basis of very black upperparts is now known to be false, as some individuals from the range of intermedius can appear just as dark in the field.
 It is structurally smaller and more elongated than intermedius, on average, but individual variation makes these characters unreliable.
 At one stage, and following Jonsson (op. cit.), the timing of the moult cycle seemed likely to provide a more reliable route to confident identification.
 The nominate race moults later than intermedius and graellsii and, prior to migration, adults normally moult only the two inner-most primaries.
 Thus, the outer primaries are still in place and all of uniform age, during August and September when the other two races are in active wing-moult.
 Unfortunately, it has recently been demonstrated that occasional individuals of intermedius (and graellsii) undergo 'suspended' moult, so that they too may show a moult cycle comparable to that of fuscus.
 Thus, positive identification of nominate fuscus remains problematic.
 It remains essential, however, to determine the precise state of moult with any suspected fuscus, as an individual in active wing-moult during the late-summer / early-autumn is certainly not fuscus.

 For discussion of the more advanced wing and body moult of fuscus in its 2cy and the possibility thereby of confident identification of individuals of this age, see the relevant pages on the Gull Research Organsisation webpages at: http://www.israel.gull-research.org/02cyapril.html and the reference there there to the relevant paper on Primary moult of Baltic Gull during the first 15 months (in: Dutch Birding 28: 158-161) by Hannu Koskinen & Visa Rauste.